medusa-project/kumquat/README.md

     3. One containing Medusa repository data.
 The content exposed by Mockdusa, above, should be available in this bucket.

-Because getting all of this running locally can be a hassle, there is also a `docker-compose.yml` file that will spin up all of the required services and run the tests within a containerized environment:
+Due to the hassle of getting all of this running locally, there is also a `docker-compose.yml` file that will spin up all of the required services and run the tests within a containerized environment: